-Figure 23 gives examples for Hardware Accelerators in Sample reference model realization diagram.
+Figure 29 gives examples for Hardware Accelerators in the Figure 27 (the Sample reference model realization diagram).

-Figure 23: Hardware Acceleration in RM Realization Diagram
+Figure 29: Hardware Acceleration in RM Realization Diagram

 Hardware Accelerators are part of the Hardware Infrastructure Layer.
 Those that need to be activated/programmed will expose management interfaces and have Accelerator Management software managing them in-band (from host OS) or out of band (OOB, over some network to the adapter without going through host OS).
 For more flexibility in management, such Accelerator Management can be carried over appropriate service with authentication mechanism before being exposed to Cloud Infrastructure operator and/or Application tenant.